-Have fun with a like-minded bunch of scribblers!
-This is the tenth year of our popular Summer Fiction School, and the course has its own unique atmosphere in our beautiful Victorian house on the edge of leafy Albert Park.
-My Vaccine Pass required at door.
+Have fun with a like-minded bunch of scribblers.
+This is the tenth year of our popular three-day summer school (13,14,15 January), and the event has its own unique atmosphere in our beautiful Victorian house on the edge of leafy Albert Park.

-We show you the basic writing techniques used by professionals, such as creating memorable scenes, transforming your own life experiences into fiction, choosing the right point of view, and writing great dialogue.
+We show you the basic writing techniques used by professionals, such as creating memorable scenes, transforming your own life experiences into fiction, and writing great dialogue.
 What is the Hero’s Journey?
 What is Show, Don’t Tell?
 What is the best way to end a story?
 We offer a supportive group environment in which you can explore your writing ideas and connect to other aspiring writers.

 You may have dabbled a bit already, or be writing a novel, or you might simply want to learn how to start.
-Graduates of our Summer Fiction School also receive a 10% discount on our popular 30 week Fiction / Memoir course.
+At the end of the course you will received detailed feedback on a story of your own choosing that you have created over the three days.
+Graduates also receive a 10% discount on our popular 30 week Fiction / Memoir course.

-Summer Fiction School is tutored by Creative Hub Director John Cranna.
-He is the winner of the Commonwealth Writers Prize for Best First Book.
-His books have been published in NZ, Australia, UK and in France.
-He was voted best Post-Graduate teacher by students at AUT University.
-For his full CV visit the Tutors’ page.
+Tutored by John Cranna, winner of the Commonwealth Writers Prize.
+John’s books have been published in NZ, Australia, UK and in France.
+Voted best Post-Graduate teacher by students at AUT University.

-Course Price: $498 incl GST (My Vaccine Pass entry)
+Course Price: Three day course, $498 incl GST

-Ann’s elegiac novel ‘Rich Man Road’ reached No 1 on the Booksellers NZ fiction sales list in Winter 2015.
+Ann’s elegiac novel ‘Rich Man Road’ reached No 1 on the Booksellers NZ fiction sales list.
 The novel is published by Eunoia Books, a publishing house made up of former students of Hub Director John Cranna.
 Ann says of her novel: ‘My extended family lives in Croatia and I have grown up with the rich stories and legends of the Dalmatian coast.
 During WWII, my relatives escaped the German occupation, spending time as refugees in the British run camps in El Shatt, Egypt.’
 The novel follows the journey of one of these relatives who migrated to New Zealand.
-Ann’s novel received a glowing review from Rae McGregor on National Radio in Winter 2015, which helped catapult it to No 1 position.
+Ann’s novel received a glowing review from Rae McGregor on National Radio, which helped catapult it to No 1 position.